-Engagement is a key driver of the marketing results listed above.
+Engagement is what achieves the marketing results listed above.
 Engaged viewers are more likely to like, share and buy.
-So platforms like Facebook and YouTube want you to share engaging content.
-The more engaging it is, the cheaper it gets to promote, and the more sales you’ll get.
+So platforms like Facebook and YouTube encourage engaging content by making it cheaper to promote.
 That’s why it’s worth focusing on creating engaging videos.

 So, if you aren’t using video marketing yet, what’s holding you back?